G-EDM/G-RBLevo/README.md

-Read the DPM manual and set the Baudrate to the highest possible if communication is wanted: Baud 115200 If this is not doen communication will fail.
+Read the DPM manual and set the Baudrate to the highest possible if communication is wanted: Baud 115200 If this is not done communication will fail.